 2019 - Continuing the transition to more community-based day programs with opportunities for people to increasingly be engaged in activities and trips around Greater Baltimore, The Arc closed its day center in Woodlawn.

-2020 - On March 13th, due to COVID-19, The Arc announced the “temporary” closure of all of our day centers and supported employment programs including contract services.
+2020 - On March 13th, due to COVID-19, The Arc announced the “temporary” closure of all our day centers and supported employment programs including contract services.
 The agency suspended or re-deployed virtually additional programs to keep people safe.
 Residential programs went 24/7 while much of the independent employed and some contract workers deemed “essential” continued their employment in a new “normal.”

 The staff ensured the availability and proper use of supplies of masks and other personal protective equipment, and they established new protocols to ensure compliance with State directives.